abbreviatedman/node-express-mongodb-unit-03-mongodb/3a-intro to mongodb/readme.md

 2. Begin MongoDB Atlas setup (https://www.mongodb.com/try)

-- Create an account using GMail
+- Create an account.
+Save your username and password somewhere you can access from any machine.
+Write it down on paper or in a cloud-saved note or somewhere accessile.
-- You will first be asked a few question on how you plan on using Atlas.
-The answers given on this first page do not matter
+- Upon creating an account, you will be asked a few question on how you plan on using Atlas.
+The answers given on this first page do not matter.
 - Select M0 database, because it's free.
-By default, M10 may be selected, PLEASE MAKE SURE YOU SELECT THE FREE VERSION
+By default, M10 may be selected, PLEASE MAKE SURE YOU SELECT THE FREE VERSION.
-- Select Google Cloud, every other setting has been default
+- Select Google Cloud, every other setting has been default.
-- Create Cluster0
+- Create Cluster0.
-- Create a database user (Username and Password)[USE A FAKE PASSWORD]
+- Create a database user (Username and Password).
+It's recommended to use the same password as for your MongoDB account—the one you saved somewhere.
 - "Where would you like to connect from?"
 Select My Local Environment.
-The IP address of the computer you are on will automatically be added
+The IP address of the computer you are on will automatically be added.
-- NOTE: if you use a computer at home AND ALSO commute to class in person, you will need to whitelist BOTH IP addresses
+- NOTE: if you use a computer at home AND ALSO commute to class in person, you will need to whitelist BOTH IP addresses.
-- Finish and close
+- Finish and close.
-- Your Cluster0 should appear with a "CONNECT" button under it, click that button
+- Your Cluster0 should appear with a "CONNECT" button under it, click that button.
-- Compass > I have MongoDB Compass Installed > Latest version
+- Compass > I have MongoDB Compass Installed > Latest version.
-- Copy the connection string, then go back to MongoDB Compass
+- Copy the connection string, then go back to MongoDB Compass.
 - Paste the string into the URI field.
 In the space where it says `<password>`, replace it with your password.
-- SAVE THIS STRING SOMEWHERE SAFE UNTIL WE NEED IT
+SAVE THIS STRING SOMEWHERE SAFE UNTIL WE NEED IT.
-- Press Connect
+- Press Connect.

 By now, you should have Atlas and Compass both set up.
 Let's begin setting up our project.

-3. In VSCode terminal, navigate to 03.01.Intro-to-MongoDB and initialize the project
+3. In a VSCode terminal, navigate to the 3a directory and initialize the project:

 ```
 npm init -y